SEO checklist: 15 Actionable SEO Tips for Your Website

 Just like blog commenting, niche-specific forums are some of the best places to build relationships in your industry and get cited on other authority blogs as an expert.

 Believe it or not, blog commenting still works.
 But not the way you think.

-You can’t build backlinks with blog commenting because most of the times they’re “no-follow” links with little SEO value.
+You can't build backlinks with blog commenting because, most of the time, they're "no-follow" links with little SEO value.

 But you can use them to build relationships and create long-term partnerships that can help you achieve bigger SEO goals like being featured in expert roundup posts, being cited as an expert and getting more natural backlinks to your site.

-Hope this will help you optimize the website even better!
-This post is a checklist.
-Save it and go through it every time you’re publishing a new blog post (especially the on-page SEO part).
+We hope this will help you optimize the website even better!
+This post is a simple checklist.
+Save it and go through it every time you publish a new blog post (especially the on-page SEO part).